Mines Climbs Together

 - All employees, unless otherwise directed, are expected to continue to work remotely until otherwise directed by their vice president, dean or supervisor.

-- The Office of Admissions will resume campus tours beginning July 6.
+- The Office of Admissions resumed on-campus tours on July 6.

 - University travel is not permitted, except for travel paid through a research contract or by an external source.